 I feel icky saying it out loud, but one visit to my house will confirm this embarrassing fact before you even ring my doorbell.
 Yes, we have six strollers.
 So, I figure the least I can do to cleanse my karma is to review them for you and save you from following down my path:

-- The bare bones snap-n-go — Whitney loaned me her Graco model and it was stolen from my front yard!
-So, I still consider this one a loaner and when her baby is born she gets it back.
-We replaced the stolen wheels with the Kolcraft Universal Infant Car Seat Carrier and it’s just great.
+The bare bones snap-n-go — Whitney loaned me her Graco model and it was stolen from my front yard!
+Since I maintain owning a stroller that turns your carseat into a travel solutione is a must, we replaced the stolen wheels with a different brand,Â Snap N GoÂ Car Seat Carrier, and it’s just great.
 Lightweight, collapsible, and a smooth ride to boot.
 My only minor complaint is that the Graco carseat does not snap into place, you have to remember to strap it down.
-[Our cost = ~$60]
+So, I still consider this one a loaner and when her baby is born she gets it back. Â [Our cost = ~$60]

-- Holden’s regular ride — we first got the Sydney Chicco C5 Lightweight Stroller when Holden was ready to graduate to an umbrella stroller because it was reasonably priced and had a sunshade.
+Holden’s daily ride — we first got theÂ Chicco Lightweight Stroller when Holden was ready to graduate to an umbrella stroller because it was reasonably priced and had a sunshade.
 It hasn’t held up very well in my opinion but it’s not terrible either.
 [Our cost = ~$60]

 The convertible double — what do you buy when your boys are 21 months apart?
-Why, a stroller that allows a carseat, a couple regular seats, a seated bench for the toddler, and a ridealong board… All this and a “parent tray” are promised with the Baby Trend Deluxe Sit N Stand.
+Why, a stroller that allows a carseat, a couple regular seats, a seated bench for the toddler, and a ridealong board (pictured above)… All this and a “parent tray” are promised with the Baby Trend Sit N StandÂ which is a very affordable double for a baby and a toddler.
 We were truly blessed to get this as a gift from our parents.
 And also lucky that (since they live far away) they don’t see the state of our porch on a regular basis.
 [Our cost = $0]

-Obviously we can’t justify any new stroller purchases at this point, but I’m still accepting donations .
+Obviously, we can’t justify any new stroller purchases at this point, but I’m still accepting donations ;-).

-ps my newborn is strapped to me in his Baby Bjorn right now for good measure… so don’t get me started on his other conveyance devices right now!
+PS.. my newborn is strapped to me in his Baby Bjorn right now for good measure… so don’t get me started on his other conveyance devices right now!